ELREKO/3D-Environment/README.md

 -->

-# Cub3D Project
+# 3D Environment Project

-Cub3D is a project I developed to create a 3D maze game inspired by classic titles like "Wolfenstein 3D."
+I developed a project to create a 3D maze game inspired by classic titles like "Wolfenstein 3D."
 The project is built in C and utilizes the MiniLibX graphics library to render a dynamic 3D environment using raycasting.
 It challenged me to dive deep into graphics programming, implement mathematical concepts like trigonometry for 3D effects, and optimize performance.

 ## Key Objectives: